 The current situation, however, does not guarantee U.S. energy security in the future, for several reasons.
 Much of the dramatic recent increase in oil and gas production has entailed mining practices that some environmentalists regard as unacceptable.
 Public opinion about these practices may shift over time and government policy could change.

 Moreover, the anticipated pace of growth in developing countries, though uncertain, is trending strongly upward, placing greater demand on global supplies of fossil fuels and other energy resources.
-In the near term, the EIA projects that the world demand for petroleum (now around 93 million barrels per day) will increase about 1.5% per year through 2016.
-The International Energy Agency estimates that worldwide energy demand will increase 37% by 2040.
+The International Energy Agency estimates that the worldwide energy demand will increase 30% by 2040.
 In Southeast Asia alone, the total energy demand is projected to rise 80% by 2040, with fossil fuels making up four-fifths of the region’s energy mix.

 Long-term projections, however, are extremely difficult because of the sheer number of unpredictable political and economic factors that influence global markets.
 Disruptive military actions and regime changes can occur on short-time scales.
 And national economies are increasingly interconnected.
 As a result, all countries—the United States included—will remain vulnerable to energy shocks.